kohler/hotcrp/README.md

         </Directory>
         Alias /testconf /home/kohler/hotcrp

     Note that the first argument to Alias should NOT end in a slash.
-The "AllowOverride all" directive is required.
+The `AllowOverride all` directive is required.
+If you get an Error 500, see “Configuration notes”.

-    All files under HOTCRPROOT (here, "/testconf") should be served by HotCRP.
+    Everything under HotCRP’s URL path (here, `/testconf`) should be served by HotCRP.
 This normally happens automatically.
 However, if HOTCRPROOT is `/`, you may need to turn off your server’s default handlers for subdirectories such as `/doc`.

+    **Nginx**: Configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
+All accesses should be redirected to `index.php`.
+This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming that the running `php-fpm` is listening on port 9000):

+        location /testconf/ {
+            fastcgi_pass 127.0.0.1:9000;
+            fastcgi_split_path_info ^(/testconf)(/.*)$;
+            fastcgi_param PATH_INFO $fastcgi_path_info;
+            fastcgi_param SCRIPT_FILENAME /home/kohler/hotcrp/index.php;
+            include fastcgi_params;
+        }

+    You may also set up separate `location` blocks so that Nginx serves files under `images/`, `scripts/`, and `stylesheets/` directly.

 4. Update the systemwide setting for PHP’s `session.gc_maxlifetime` configuration variable.
 This provides an upper bound on HotCRP session